openeemeter/caltrack/docs/v1.0/data-prep/README.md

 * If the dates are contiguous, or there are overlapping dates with the same usage values, combine the two traces into a single trace.
 * If the records have the same date ranges, but different usage values, the project should be flagged and the record excluded from the sample.

-### Drop records not meeting general data sufficiency requirements
+### Drop records not meeting data sufficiency requirements

-* 365 days of consumption data prior to the date of the intervention recommended for all projects.
+* 12 months consumption data prior to the date of the intervention recommended for all projects.
-* 365 days of consumption data after the date of the intervention is recommended for all projects.
 * Data is considered sufficient when it contains usage data for 90% of coverage period.
+* 12 months consumption data after the date of the intervention is recommended for all projects.
+* Data is considered missing if it is clearly marked as NaN or similar by the data provider.
 * Consumption records marked as “estimated” are rare when parsing AMI data, but if any should appear they should be discarded.
-* Meter data used to fit either a baseline or reporting model cannot come from meters with net metering or negative usage      values.
-* Sufficient meter and temperature roll-ups for 90% of days of the coverage period is considered sufficient total coverage.
-* A daily meter data period roll up is considered sufficient under the following conditions:
-    * When summing to total period usage from higher frequency interval data, no more than 50% of values should be missing, and        missing values should be filled in with the average of non-missing values.
-Values of 0 are considered missing for                  electricity data, but not gas data.
-    * Although this is rare in interval data, if periods are estimated they should be combined with previous periods.
-    * When averaging from higher frequency temperature data, no more than 50% of temperature values should be missing.
-    * When using daily temperature data, ensure that the daily periods match the meter daily periods.
-* Data is considered missing if it is clearly marked as NaN or similar by the data provider.

 ### Drop project records with unsupported characteristics

 * Drop homes with known PV or EV added 12 months prior to or up to 12 months after the intervention.
 During the CalTRACK beta test, these homes were identified from the presence of reverse flow in the AMI data and/or indications of net metering in the cross reference tables.
 * Future efforts may provide the ability to access sub-meter data that may allow for backing out onsite generation and storage to arrive at savings.

-Guidelines for Billing Period Electric and Gas Usage Preparation
+Guidelines for Monthly Electric and Gas Usage Preparation
 ---
-### Dealing with missing values in billing period usage data
+### Dealing with missing values in monthly usage data

 Usage data generally undergoes significant cleaning prior to release to program administrators or the general public.
 There are generally three types of missing usage data.
-First, billing period billing data will be populated with “estimated” reads, when the utility has imputed a likely consumption amount for the month for the purposes of billing, but has not actually recorded a meter reading.
+First, monthly billing data will be populated with “estimated” reads, when the utility has imputed a likely consumption amount for the month for the purposes of billing, but has not actually recorded a meter reading.
 Second, there are gaps in AMI meter data, where there may have been a hardware failure or another similar type of infrastructure breakdown where the data was not recorded.
-Finally, there is the issue of data that goes missing in the process of transferring to program evaluators (in the CalTrack Beta test, two of the zip files holding billing period billing data were corrupted and unreadable).
+Finally, there is the issue of data that goes missing in the process of transferring to program evaluators (in the CalTrack Beta test, two of the zip files holding monthly billing data were corrupted and unreadable).
 Each of these issues represents a unique challenge and must be dealt with independently.

 * For the case of missing values where the cumulative value is in the following period (as in an estimated read), the cumulative number of days between the two periods will be used to generate the use per day for that period.
 * Missing usage values with no cumulative amount in the following period (such as missing AMI data) will be counted against data sufficiency requirements.